‘Love means never having to say you’re ugly’

-Stag film loving, brandy-quaffing Dr Longstreet (Terry-Thomas) has his late-night viewing interrupted by Anton and Vulnavia as they carry out an unwanted complete blood donation.
-So delightful is Thomas, he returned as different character in the film’s sequel.
+Stag film-loving, brandy-quaffing Dr Longstreet (Terry-Thomas) has his late-night viewing interrupted by Anton and Vulnavia as they carry out an unwanted complete blood donation.
+So delightful is Thomas, he returned as a different character in the film’s sequel.

 Dr Hedgepath is frozen to death in his car, a fiendish ice machine attached to the engine.